Ouseburn Valley: Other features

-Bridges

 There are three high-level bridges that cross the valley in close proximity to each other.

 These are the Ouseburn railway Viaduct, the Byker Viaduct carrying the Tyne and Wear Metro, and the Byker road bridge.

 Hadrian's Wall crossed the Ouseburn just to the south of the Byker road bridge, and is thought to have run through the site of the City Farm.
 No trace of the wall can now be seen above ground, though an illustrated information board can be seen at the eastern end of a new block of flats on the east side of the river, which were built on the line of the wall.

 Miscellaneous

 The Valley has its own community wiki, created by Alex Finnegan, founder of PuppetShip CIC.